danhaive/6s198/_posts/2018-09-28-assignment-4.markdown

 ## Brainstorm Data Collection Strategy
-For our project, Diego (Pinochet) and I still need to discuss which is the best idea going forward.
+For our project, Diego (Pinochet) and I still need to discuss what is the best idea going forward.
 That said, we have thought about potential data collection strategies for each idea to evaluate their feasibility.

 #### Idea 1: Generating Images of Fake Architecture